A/B Test Duration Calculator [Free Downloadable Excel]

 In a previous post, I provided a downloadable A/B testing significance calculator (in excel).
-In this post, I will provide a calculator which lets you estimate how many days should you run a test in order to obtain statistically significant results.
+In this post, I will provide a free calculator which lets you estimate how many days you should run a test to obtain statistically significant results.
 But, first, a disclaimer.

 So, how long should you run your A/B test?